 Developing the skills of the Coaching Ambassador - an opportunity to deepen and widen a knowledge of coaching skills and techniques has been designed to support schools who have identified specific individuals and teams who will be responsible for developing a coaching culture within a school.
 The course will provide an opportunity for those who attend to deepen their knowledge and understanding of how coaching can have a profound impact on learning and achievement, the motivation and dedication of staff and ensuring that everyone within the organisation is working towards the same vision or goals.
 This is a highly interactive course that will give delegates opportunities to practice and strengthen their coaching skills and focus on how they can use a variety of models, tools and techniques to empower others to be an integral and willing part of developing a coaching culture across the school.

 We focus at this training course on how coaching can have a significant impact when it is applied in the context of classroom practice.
 Assessment is high on the agenda for schools as they find new and innovative ways to ensure that formative assessment leads to progression and allows learners to find their own solutions and make their own decisions about how they can improve.
 The emphasis is on stretch and challenge, depth and breadth and a focus on pupils achieving mastery of the skills they use for learning.
 OFSTED, ESTYN and ISI are talking to pupils in the classroom about their learning, they are much more interested in asking the question 'how did you learn that?' rather than 'what have you learnt?'
 It is therefore essential that pupils have the ability, the knowledge and the confidence to be able answer the question posed.
 Those who attend will learn a range of coaching skills and how to put them into practice in the classroom as well as learning how coaching is closely linked to other important strands and themes such as developing self-belief using the theory of Growth Mindset and building learner resilience that allows deep learning and mastery of literacy, numeracy and other learning skills.
-Click on the title above to find out more and book a place or click here.

 There is no doubt for anyone who has taught A level that there is no easy way to develop the attitudes and work ethic of students necessary to achieve well at A level study.
 The chances are they have good GCSE grades as a result of a lot of teacher intervention, revision and repetitive attention to the facts.
 This approach will not allow the A level candidate to achieve the high levels of response they will need to get the grades to progress especially if their aim is a top university.
 Changing these attitudes of mind and paradigm approaches to study are difficult and do sometimes lead to able students giving up too soon.
 This training course is designed to provide teachers with some tools and techniques to use with their A level groups to develop independent learning skills, focus on achieving the goals they have set themselves, have systems in place that will allow them to be organised and ready for higher level study and develop tactics to support them in producing work that is original, deep and incisive.
 This event takes some of the theories of Growth Mindset and weaves the positive coaching approaches that influence change.
 It is different and very interesting and will provide those who attend with a lot of food for thought and a lot of practical tools to use with students following on from the training.